charlielee/boats-animator/docs/features/main-window.md

 ### Capture menu
 * **Capture frame:** select this to activate the [capture button](#capture-button).
 * **Play capture sounds:** this toggles whether a sound plays when a frame is captured.
+* **Change capture destination:** select this to change the folder Boats Animator exports captured frames to.

 ### Playback menu
 * **Loop playback:** toggle if playback should continue from the first frame captured when the last frame captured is reached.